America Leader of the Free World? How to Forget U.S. interference in Foreign Elections

 Joe Biden really should read up on the history of American political and military interventions, regime changes and electoral interference worldwide.
 He just might learn something.
 The most important point might, however, elude him.
 All of the intervention and all of the deaths have turned out badly both for the U.S. and for the people and countries being targeted.
 Biden has taken a bold step to withdraw U.S. forces from Afghanistan, though it now appears that that decision might be in part reversed.
 Much better to complete the process and also do the same thing in places like Iraq, Somalia and Syria.
 The whole world will be a better place for it.

-Philip M. Giraldi, Ph.D., is Executive Director of the Council for the National Interest, a 501(c)3 tax deductible educational foundation (Federal ID Number #52-1739023) that seeks a more interests-based U.S. foreign policy in the Middle East.
-Website is https://councilforthenationalinterest.org address is P.O.
-Box 2157, Purcellville VA 20134 and its email is inform@cnionline.org
+hilip M. Giraldi, Ph.D., is Executive Director of the Council for the National Interest, a 501(c)3 tax deductible educational foundation that seeks a more interests-based U.S. foreign policy in the Middle East.
+Website is www.councilforthenationalinterest.org, address is P.O.
+Box 2157, Purcellville VA 20134 and its email is inform@cnionline.org.